Greek Lemon Chicken Soup

 • Bring a large pot/dutch oven to medium heat.
 Once hot, add a bit of olive oil.
 Then, add onion, celery, carrots and lemon peel.
 Season with salt & pepper.
 Sauté, stirring occasionally, for about 5 minutes or until onions are turning translucent and veggies are getting tender.
 Add garlic and cook for 1 minute longer.

 • Add oregano, bay leaves and broth.
 Stir.
-Bring to a boil.
+Increase heat and bring to a boil.
 Once boiling, add rice, reduce heat to medium low and continue cooking for 10 minutes.

 • Remove bay leaves and lemon peels from the pot and discard.